-Suddenly it starts … you have an overwhelming sensation of impending doom; your legs feel like jelly; you begin to sweat profusely; it becomes more difficult to catch your breath; your heart is pounding like it will burst right out of your chest and you feel you are about to lose all control.
+The Anxiety Attack: Suddenly it starts, you have an overwhelming sensation of impending doom; your legs feel like jelly; you begin to sweat profusely; it becomes more difficult to catch your breath; your heart is pounding like it will burst right out of your chest and you feel you are about to lose all control.

 You are experiencing an anxiety attack.

-These sensations are totally natural in response to real danger, such as somebody following you on a dark night as you walk home or being confronted with a large, snarling dog.
+These sensations are totally natural in response to real danger, such as somebody following you on a dark night as you walk home, or facing a large, snarling dog.

-However, for many people this extreme stress response may happen several times a day when there is no immediate danger.
+However, for many people, an extreme stress response of an anxiety attack may happen several times a day when there is no immediate danger.
 If you are constantly asking yourself, ‘why do I have anxiety attacks?‘ and would like to know how to cope with them, you have come to the right place.

 If you have experienced anxiety attacks, don’t panic! … you are not alone.
 In the United States today, an anxiety disorder will affect a staggering 40 million adults according to the National Institute of Mental Health; that is around 18 % of the total adult population.

-The Anxiety and Depression Society of America (ADAA) states that, for the majority of people (around 80 %), anxiety disorders are easily treated although around a third of sufferers do not seek, or get, the appropriate medical treatment.
+The Anxiety and Depression Society of America (ADAA) states that, for the majority of people (around 80 %), anxiety disorders are easily treatable.
+However, around a third of sufferers do not seek, or get the appropriate medical treatment.

 Women are almost twice as likely to suffer with a panic disorder as men.

-However, the true figures are not known as men are less likely to seek help and tend to ‘suffer in silence’.
+However, medics do not know the true figures because men are less likely to seek help and tend to ‘suffer in silence’.

-Anxiety disorder, can be linked with depression and the two diseases often co-exist together.
+Anxiety disorder links in with depression and the two diseases often co-exist together.